contains the active ingredient fentanyl

 Fold used transdermal patches so that the adhesive side of the transdermal patch sticks

-If your doctor tells you to stop using DENPAX or your transdermal patches have passed
+If your doctor tells you to stop using DENPAX or the transdermal patches have passed

 their expiry date, return the transdermal patches to your pharmacist.

 What it looks like

 DENPAX transdermal patches are rectangular, transparent transdermal patches imprinted

-"Fentanyl 100 mcg/hr" in white for the 100 micrograms/hour strength.
+"Fentanyl 100 µg/hr" in white for the 100 micrograms/hour strength

 Each pack contains five (5) transdermal patches.

 They are available in five (5) sizes.
 The number beneath the name DENPAX refers to

 the amount of fentanyl in micrograms (one thousandth of a milligram) released by the

 The transdermal patches contain the active ingredient fentanyl.